 It is recommended that students work with our office at least 1 year prior to their preferred study abroad term.
-The first term will be used to complete Study Abroad Advising and then they will apply the term before they go abroad.
+The first term will be used to complete study abroad advising and then the students will apply the term before they go abroad.
 Information on the timeline is posted on our website here.
 Eligibility criteria and participant expectations are posted on our website here.Program Types

 Transfer Credit Policies: There are very particular transfer credit policies students must be aware of prior to applying to study abroad.
 While these policies are reviewed with students during Study Abroad Advising, one of the policies is recommended for students to review with their academic advisor, the %50 transfer credit rule.
 This rule limits the number of credits in a student's major and/or minor that they can transfer to MU.
 Be sure to review the student's Degree Audit carefully so that study abroad won't affect their graduation eligibility.
 To view all of the Study Abroad Academic Policies view our website here.

 Making Academic Progress: Study abroad is easier to fit into a student's academic plan the earlier they begin working with IPS on their Advising Checklist.
 Students may take many of their General Education requirements abroad, but G1s and G3s are particularly recommended due to the wide availability of course offerings.
 Students may take courses abroad for their major or minor as well, but must work even more closely with their advisors to plan and approve courses a head of time.
 View our academic tips for students on our website here.

 Course Approval and Transfer of Credit:

 Students are required to request an International Course Evaluation (completed by IPS) or work with their academic advisor to submit a Study Abroad Transfer of Credit Form as part of their study abroad application.
 View detailed information about this process on our website here.